 When you’re a parent, you can spend hours with your spouse in the context of caring for the kids, but ultimately not “be” with that other adult in a present way, because it’s all a whirl of caregiving!
 It took way too long for us to understand that scheduling date time to reconnect alone with our life parter and love (without getting plastic dinosaurs thrown at us) is vital.

-What about that sanity-saver, exercise?
+What about that sanity-saver, regular exercise?
 For my workouts, group exercise classes, swimming, and jogging have been a joy, but the sweet revelation was that I could walk the 3 miles home from work each day!
-Building in such a practical workout has felt productive, and positively meditative.
+Building in such a practical workout plans has felt productive, and positively meditative.

 Walking home from work even allowed me to “read” more, too, as I started to listen to Audible books, with a particular fondness for funny women like Mindy Kaling and Geraldine DeRuiter who made me laugh the whole daily hike.